Updated on 2021-08-01

 hindsight and records the positions and sizes of the windows.
 When the script sees the unlock event, it calls

-hindsight.
-It restores the window to their original position (even to the original virtual desktop).
+hindsight, restoring the windows to their original position (even to the original virtual desktop).

-It is a pretty neat app and will save some time.
+It is a pretty neat app and will save some time and frustration.
 Usually, I have 20 or so windows scattered over several virtual desktops.
 It is tedious to reposition and resize the windows by hand every time I return to my computer.

 You can install the package from PyPi: